kiu/kha/kha-bgt-misc/kha-bgt-template/README.md

 # kha-bgt-template

-Template to be used for creating custom front panels and base pcbs
+Templates to be used for creating custom front panels and base pcbs

 ## Render